-Chris Winter is co-executive director and co-founder of Crag Law Center.
+Chris Winter is co-founder of Crag Law Center.
 He is originally from Washington, but spent much of his childhood in the Eastern US.
 He is a graduate of Cornell University and University of Michigan Law School.
 He worked at a professional law firm for three years before founding Crag Law in 2001.
 During my interview with Chris, he proved to be as dynamic and compelling as Crag’s success would suggest that he is.
+In November 2018, he left Crag to take a position as the Executive Director of the Access Fund.

 The first day my fellow intern, Lindsey, and I met Chris, he was seated behind his desk, shoes off, a flannel over his hiking t-shirt, and in jeans.
 He rose, shook our hands, and promptly invited us to his house for a barbecue the following week.
 Such, I find, is his personality: unassuming, casual, and warm.